waterlinked/docs/docs/locators/locator-u1.md

 * Flashing green light (slow): GPS lock has been acheived but lost.
 The unit is ready to dive.

 * Pulsating green light : The Locator-U1 is charging.
 The unit is **not ready** to dive.
+See charge description above.

-* Flashing green light (fast): Error internally on Locator-U1.
+* Fast flashing green light (multiple times pr second): Error indication.
 The unit is **not ready** to dive.
-Typically error with pressure sensor.
-Drying the locator could help.
-If not contact Water Linked.
+Typically this is caused by exceeding dive time and the pressure sensor needing to dry.
+Charging the Locator is the fastest way to dry the pressure sensor.

 !!! warning
     The Locator-U1 can only be submerged for about 6 hours.
 It then needs to dry the pressure sensor in order to give correct depth readings.